 The term permaculture or permanent agriculture/culture was first coined by Australians David Holmgren and Bill Mollison in 1978, inspired in part by the post-1930 natural farming philosophies of American Joseph Russell Smith (Tree Crops: a Permanent Agriculture), Masanobu Fukuoka of Japan (The One-Straw Revolution), and Australian P.A.
 Yeomans (Water for Every Farm).
 It is a system of land management that mimics and incorporates the design principles found in nature.
 The three core tenets of permaculture are: 1) Care for the Earth … without a healthy Earth, humans cannot flourish; 2) Care for the People … people must be able to access the resources necessary for their existence; 3) Return of Surplus, or Fair Share … we take no more than what we need, as in Nature, where there is no waste and no surplus, all is recycled back into usefulness.

-Permaculture is characterized by the use of organic methods, applied systems ecology, sustainable development, eco-forestry, and water conservation.
+Permaculture is characterized by the use of organic methods, applied systems ecology, eco-forestry, and water conservation.
 It has proven to be a highly effective method of restoring damaged and depleted landscapes.
 Permaculture is like agriculture in that food is ultimately produced, but in permaculture the soil is never broken after the initial planting.
 Only organic/holistic techniques are used, never chemicals or pesticides.
 And permaculture, like Mother Nature herself, conserves all precipitation falling on the landscape.
-For this reason, permaculture projects often perform earthworks at the outset … small ditches on grade, called swales, or dams are used to capture runoff before it can escape, doing the job that a natural ecosystem does on its own.
-On the AFFI parcel, thirty acres of former oak forest, after clear-cutting and 60 years of non-intensive grazing, is no longer the natural sponge it once was.
-Every spring the snow pack melts and runs off into the river, so step one of our food forest vision is to build a dam across the outlet.
-A small pond, created when excavating clay for the dam, would anchor an upstream wetland hosting small fishes, amphibians and reptiles … a bio-diverse prairie pothole ecosystem.
-The pond and wetland would increase accessibility of ground water to the roots of trees to be planted after earthworks are finished.
+For this reason, permaculture projects often perform earthworks at the outset … small ditches on grade, called swales, or earthen dams are used to capture runoff before it can escape, doing the job that a natural ecosystem does on its own.
+On the AFFI parcel, thirty acres of former mixed oak woodland, after clear-cutting and 60 years of non-intensive grazing, is no longer the natural sponge it once was.
+Every spring the snow pack melts, accumulates in the central basin, and then runs off into the river, so step one of our vision is to build an earthen dam across the draw at the outlet.
+A small pond excavated above the dam would anchor an upstream wetland of amazing bio-diversity … small fishes, amphibians, reptiles, birds, mammals, and uncountable insects … a thriving prairie pothole ecosystem!
+The pond and wetland would also increase accessibility of ground water to the roots of trees to be planted after earthworks are finished.